NURSING HOME ABUSE

 North Bay Nursing Home Abuse Attorney

 Abuse or neglect in the nursing home or long-term care setting is a growing problem in the United States and Northern California has not been spared.
-Fiumara & Milligan Law, PC has dedicated a portion of our law practice to the representation of individuals and families whose loved one has been abused or neglect in the nursing home, residential care, assisted living, or home–health environment.
+The Law Offices of Michael A. Fiumara has dedicated a portion of our law practice to the representation of individuals and families whose loved one has been abused or neglected in a nursing home, residential care, assisted living, or home–health environment.

 What is elder abuse or neglect?

 - Under California law, it can be many things.
 In the case of physical abuse, it is fairly obvious.
 Any assault and or battery, in any form, upon someone over 64 years of age is elder abuse.
 Elder “neglect,” on the other hand, is not so easy to define.
 In California, neglect of an elder or dependent adult is defined as the negligent failure of any person having care or custody of that person to exercise a degree of care that a reasonable person in a like position would provide.